thanks-to-it/referral-system-for-woocommerce/readme.txt

 Each Referral Code can be configured with its own reward and coupon requirements.

 To become a Referrer, any user can simply check the **"Become a Referrer"** option that will be present on Registration form or on **My Account > Account Details** tab

+Please read the FAQ if you have more questions.

 == Premium Version ==
 * More Reward Types